 Pixpa allows you to create a stunning website and take it to the next level with integrated blogging, e-commerce, and client proofing tools.
 On offer are several themes, display, and advanced styling options for galleries that are packed with powerful features.
 Have a look at some stunning portfolio website examples.

 You can add images, videos/ HTML slides in your gallery.
 Pixpa allows you to import IPTC photo metadata.
 As you upload your images in any Pixpa gallery (website, eCommerce galleries, and client galleries), the system will automatically extract IPTC title, description, and keywords from your images and store them in your image Caption, Description and Keywords respectively.
 Enable search on your website to let visitors find the right images.
 Image captions also improve the search engine optimization of your website.
-Read more in detail on our Help article on Import of IPTC data for image uploads.
+Read more in detail on our Help article on the Import of IPTC data for image uploads.

 Create your professional portfolio website easily on Pixpa in minutes without any coding knowledge.